alf9310/Figura/README.md

 ## Community & Communication

-The primary place for community discussion, collaboration, and support is the **Figura Discord server**.
+The primary place for community discussion, collaboration, and support is the **Configura Discord server**.

 There you can: